 By 1803, the colony was largely abandoned.
 Many of the aristocrats had relocated to places like New Orleans or returned to France (Napoleon made repatriation possible during his reign).
 Today, none of the original Azilum buildings remain.
 The only remnant of the community is a single wine cellar (a large stone hole in the ground).

 That said, the LaPorte House, built on the site by descendants of the original asylum seekers in 1836, is a masterpiece of Colonial craftsmanship with decorative French accents.
 A few other cabins from the 1800s and 1900s still remain.
-Today, the site is owned by the Commonwealth of Pennsylvania and managed by a non-profit organization, which provides an informative one-hour tour.

 Sometimes, history gives you a mystery.
 Why in the world would aristocrats from France come to the middle of nowhere in Pennsylvania?
 While there isn’t anything to see of the original French Azilum, we’re glad we made the pilgrimage here.